There is something incredibly fascinating about a pregnant belly.

 A belly band can give added support to your core and lower back, decreasing discomfort.

-Overall, a belly band shouldn’t be used as a band aid solution to an underlying problem.
+Overall, a belly band shouldn’t be used as a band aid solution to an underlying health condition.

 Seek the support and advice of a specialist in pregnancy, such as a women’s health physiotherapist.